MBrock29/StarWarsAPI/README.md

 # Star Wars API

 Example of fetching data from an API.
+Project for portfolio.